thillsd/piperbook/README.md

   --start START         chapter to start from [default: 1] --end END             chapter to finish at [default: -1] -s SPEED, --speed SPEED
-                        speed of the generated audio (lower is faster!) [default: 1] -v VOICE, --voice VOICE
+                        speed of the generated audio (lower is faster!) [default: 1.0] -v VOICE, --voice VOICE
                         voice to use for the generated audio.
-To see valid options, see the docs for piper [default: en_US-joe-medium]
+To see valid options, see the docs for piper [default: en_US-ryan-high]
   -p PAUSE, --pause PAUSE
                         length of pauses between sentences [default: 0.5] -c, --clobber         overwrite existing files [default: False] -j PROCESSES, --processes PROCESSES
-                        number of processes to use [default: 14]
+                        number of piper processes to use.
+Keep this value low--piper is threaded already. [default: 2]
 ```

 ## Installation